Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 \subsection{Numerical aspects}

 Combining the prior and the likelihood gives the posterior (Eq.~\ref{eq:posterior_2}).
 Extracting useful information from the posterior requires computing various moments of the distribution, which is high dimensional.
 Markov chain Monte Carlo (MCMC)~\cite{hastings1970monte} have generally been used for this task.
 The numerical needs of these Markov chain Monte Carlo illustrate the usefulness of model emulators.
 The number of samples used to evaluate moments of a typical high-dimensional posterior with a Markov chain is in the hundreds of thousands.
 This would, in theory, require evaluating the model's output at least this number of times (generally much more, depending on the acceptance rate of the Markov chain).
-On the other hand, in heavy-ion collisions, emulators are prepared after sampling (Section~\ref{sec:sampling_parameter_space}) the model at a few hundred to a few thousand parameter sets.
+On the other hand, in heavy-ion collisions, emulators are prepared after sampling the model (Section~\ref{sec:sampling_parameter_space}) at a few hundred to a few thousand parameter sets.
 Performing a Markov chain Monte Carlo with emulators instead of the model thus typically requires at least two orders of magnitude fewer model calculations.

-Interestingly, this approach of building emulators and sampling them with Markov chain Monte Carlo is equivalent to trying to integrate a high-dimensional function by fitting an emulator to the integrand before performing a numerical integration on the fit.
-While it is not obvious that this is a particularly efficient approach, one of the approach's strengths is that it factorizes assumptions about the smoothness of the underlying model from the high-dimensional Monte Carlo integration.
+This approach of building emulators and sampling them with Markov chain Monte Carlo is equivalent to trying to integrate a high-dimensional function by fitting an emulator to the integrand before performing a numerical integration on the fit.
+While it is not obvious that this is a particularly efficient strategy, one of the approach's strengths is that it factorizes assumptions about the smoothness of the underlying model from the high-dimensional Monte Carlo integration.

-We mention an additional point regarding the sampling of the posterior with Markov chain Monte Carlo.
-Sampling a 10- to 20-dimensional probability distribution is far from obvious, and efforts must be made to ascertain that the draws from the Markov chain Monte Carlo properly sample the posterior distribution.
-Validation that can be used includes autocorrelation tests; discussions can be found in Ref.~\cite{Everett:2021ruv, Heffernan:2023kpm}.
+Note that sampling a 10- to 20-dimensional probability distribution is far from obvious, and efforts must be made to ascertain that the draws from the Markov chain Monte Carlo properly sample the posterior distribution.
+Validation that can be used includes autocorrelation tests; discussions can be found in Refs.~\cite{Everett:2021ruv, Heffernan:2023kpm}.